whittlem/pycryptobot/README.md

     The below are the defaults as currently set in Strategy_CS.py

-        # max possible points - this is used if sell_trigger_override setting is True, this value is used (see optional settings below)
+        # max possible points - this is used if selltriggeroverride setting is True, this value is used (see optional settings below)
         self.max_pts = 11
         # total points required to buy
         self.pts_to_buy = 8 # more points requires more signals to activate, less risk